 I passed it the parameters shown below when asked to (token redacted as it’s sensitive information):

-I selected the docker executor, so this runner will build a docker container based off of the image you define in your repo’s gitlab-ci.yml file and run all the tests in that container.
-I set it to default to the latest available version of alpine, a lightweight linux distribution that’s perfect for quick container spin-ups.
+, a lightweight linux distribution that’s perfect for quick container spin-ups.
 The –template-config flag tells the runner where to store its configuration details.
 The config file after registering looks like this:

-The GitLab docs detail these settings and what they do.
-Now the runner is registered, sudo gitlab-runner run & will start it (as a detached process).
+will start it (as a detached process).
 It should show up in the repository under Group Runners, as in the image below.
 Once it does, it should be ready to pick up jobs!

 Summary